article-detail-page

 The current process for visual acuity screening consumed time and resources.
 In most districts, following this process was nearly impossible.
 Children who were non-verbal, had developmental delays, or spoke English as a second language were difficult to assess using chart-based screens.

-Developing a Strategy and Product Selection
+Product Selection

 PCS needed to improve their vision screening process to ensure accurate and efficient detection of visual impairments.
 There were a variety of factors that were essential in selecting the right vision screener; the most important being an easy-to-use device that volunteers could use without a lot of room for error.
 After researching a variety of different companies, PCS selected the Spot Vision Screener based on:

-· Easy-to-use instrument-based vision screener
+· Ease of use of the instrument-based vision screener

 · On-site product training